NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 -  (3) The percent of valid input data required to make output data is adjustable.
 The default is 50%.

+## Vectors and Scalars

 The library can handle two-dimensional vector fields as well as scalar fields.
 The input and output vectors are rotated if necessary so that they are either resolved relative to their defined grid in the direction of increasing x and y coordinates or resolved relative to eastward and northward directions on the earth.
 The rotation is determined by the grid definitions.

 Vectors are generally interpolated (by all methods but spectral interpolation) by moving the relevant input vectors along a great circle to the output point, keeping their orientations with respect to the great circle constant, before independently interpolating the respective components.
 This ensures that vector interpolation will be consistent over the whole globe including the poles.

+## Grids

 The input and output grids are defined by their respective GRIB2 grid definition template and template number as decoced by the NCEP G2 library.
 There are six map projections recognized by the library:

 Grid def. template #    | Map projection
 --------------------    | ---------------------------------